About the ANCODE project

-The Pearl River Delta in the South China Sea is densely populated and fast-developing, home to 67 Million people it is the most urbanised delta in the world.
-As it is very low-lying, cities here, like Guangzhou, are the most vulnerable to sea level rise.
+The Pearl River Delta in the South China Sea is densely populated and fast-developing; home to 67 Million people, it is the most urbanised delta in the world.
+As it is very low-lying, cities here, like Guangzhou, are most vulnerable to sea level rise.

 ANCODE aims to better understand the potential for re-introducing nature-based coastal defences, namely mangroves and oyster reefs, into such an environment.

-Nature-based coastal defence solutions have increasingly been recognized as more sustainable alternatives to conventional hard engineering approaches against climate change.
+Nature-based coastal defence solutions have increasingly been recognised as more sustainable alternatives to conventional hard engineering approaches against climate change.

 Using wetlands, mangroves, coral and oyster reefs as a buffer zone, which can attenuate waves and, in a regime of moderate sea level rise, the sediment trapping in such zones can keep pace with sea level.